-- If the optional UseSubsetDirective is not present, the set of usage subsets for the Program is the empty set.
+If the optional UseSubsetDirective is not present, the set of usage subsets for the Program is the empty 1 set.
+Else

-- 2. Else

 - a.
 Evaluate SourceElements.

-- 3. The set of usage subsets for the Program is elements of the internal list that is Result(2a).

-- 4. Process SourceElements for function declarations.

-- 5. Evaluate SourceElements.

-- Return Result(5).
+The set of usage subsets for the Program is elements of the internal list that is Result(2a). - 4 Process SourceElements for function declarations. - 5 Evaluate SourceElements. - 6.
+Return Result(5). - The production SourceElements : SourceElement is processed for function declarations as follows: - 1.
+Process SourceElement for function declarations.

-The production SourceElements: SourceElement is processed for function declarations as follows:
+The production SourceElements : SourceElement is evaluated as follows: